 Physical therapy offers the chance to regain proper physical function in a supportive setting with professional guidance.
 At Comprehensive Neurology and Pain Center of Connecticut, Igor Turok, MD, is passionate about the role physical therapy plays in enhancing the health and wellness of his patients.
-To learn more about the physical therapy services available at the locations in Wallingford and Stamford, Connecticut, call or book an appointment online today.
+To learn more about the physical therapy services available at the locations in Wallingford and Ridgefield, Connecticut, call or book an appointment online today.

 Physical therapy is an area of medical practice that focuses on identifying physical abnormalities and finding a path that restores mobility and physical function.
 This approach is highly customized and works to address your specific needs at a given point in time to create a plan of action that meets those needs.

 Some of the applications of physical therapy include:

 These are just some of the ways physical therapy can improve your daily quality of life.

 The initial visit focuses on collecting information about your needs and current level of health.
 You work with your therapist to clearly define your goals and determine a treatment plan that aligns with your needs.